 - Large Ham: As in the movie, Two-Face (Tommy Lee Jones) and The Riddler (Jim Carrey) really act it up.

-- Painting the Medium: The ball launcher is a pistol grip.
+- Painting the Medium: The ball launcher is the pistol grip from Batman's grapple gun.

 - Punny Name: One for each of the villains: